cmake-basis/BASIS/doc/download.rst

 Software License
 ----------------

-The original "BASIS" package has been developed at the `Section of Biomedical Image Analysis (SBIA) <http://www.rad.upenn.edu/sbia/>`__ of the `University of Pennsylvania <http://www.upenn.edu>`__.
+The original "BASIS" package was developed at the `Section of Biomedical Image Analysis (SBIA) <http://www.rad.upenn.edu/sbia/>`__ of the `University of Pennsylvania <http://www.upenn.edu>`__.
 The "BASIS" package was released under the